 Trauma is unavoidable.
 Trauma and hard times are part of being human.
-Those who have not experienced big traumas yet are lucky.

 Every trauma is different.
 The trauma of growing up in a disadvantaged community is different than physical violence, which is different than public shaming, a painful illness, or a childhood spent with emotionally unavailable caregivers.
 Everyone’s story is different.

 You are not broken, deprived, or less-than for having experienced trauma.
 You are right where you need to be.
 Resolution of your circumstances may or may not be possible, but your mindset can always evolve.
-Things can always get better.
-However, you have to stay for the miracle.

 There is no such thing as normal or perfect health.
 Physical bodies are dynamic systems, always breaking down, getting sick, and dying.
 Likewise, there is no version of “mental health” that is optimal for all circumstances.